kreutz-lab/Rcall/README.md

 types in R and MATLAB are provided.
 Due to the easy embedding of R facilities, Rcall greatly extends the functionality of the MATLAB programming language.

+Rcall is implemented in MATLAB and Octave and runs on Linux, Windows and macOS.

 ## Installation
 [![View Rcall on File Exchange](https://www.mathworks.com/matlabcentral/images/matlab-file-exchange.svg)](https://de.mathworks.com/matlabcentral/fileexchange/104945-rcall)